zero-waste/say-no-to-plastic/readme.md

 paper mix.

 # Beer and wine
-layout: post

 [Bison Brewery](http://bisonbeer.co.uk/) sell large refillable bottles of beer--affectionately known as "growlers"--from their shop on East Street.
 If purchasing beer from a supermarket then don't choose those with six-pack rings.
 Ten packs come in a cardboard box with no plastic.
-Or go to the pub!
+Or go to the pub.
+Or brew your own!

 # Precious Plastic
-layout: post

 Small scale plastic processing kits.
 The future!

 http://preciousplastic.com/

 # Cleaning products
-layout: post

 Lots of options for buying soap without packaging but this is by Faith In Nature and smells of rosemary.
 Bought from hisBe.
 ![](images/soap_faith.jpg)